 The Fundamentals of Inbound Conversations

-To design a good Inbound Conversation Workflow that addresses customer needs, you need to understand why customers start a Conversation.
+To design effective Inbound Conversation strategies that address customer needs, first, you need to understand why customers start conversations.

 Customers may reach out to your business for various reasons.
-They may want to request additional information about your company or product, or perform actions like make a purchase or ask for a refund.
+They may want to request additional information about your company or product or perform actions like making a purchase or asking for a refund.

-Before building an Inbound Conversation Workflow, you need to understand what a Conversation is.
-On respond.io, a Conversation refers to any interaction between your business and a Contact from the time a Conversation is opened until it is closed.
+On respond.io, a Conversation refers to any interaction between your business and a Contact from the time a chat is opened until it is closed.

-Keep in mind, a Contact can only have a single ongoing Conversation at a time.
-A Conversation will open if two criteria are fulfilled - a Contact sends a message and the Contact has no existing Conversation open.
+Keep in mind that a Contact can only have a single ongoing Conversation at a time.
+A Conversation will open only if it meets two criteria - a Contact sends a message and the Contact has no existing Conversation open.

-When a new Conversation opens, the platform will create the Conversation Opened by Contact event which serves as a Trigger for an Inbound Conversation Workflow.
+When a new Conversation opens, the platform will create a Conversation Opened by Contact event.
+This serves as a Trigger for an Inbound Conversation Workflow.
 Read on to learn how to set up the Trigger using the Conversation Opened by Contact event.

 How to Set Up the Trigger of an Inbound Conversation Workflow

 Triggers are events that initiate advanced automation called Workflows.
-You can set up the Trigger for Inbound Conversation Workflows in the Workflow Builder.
-To access the Workflow builder, navigate to the Workflows module.
+You can set up the Trigger for Inbound Conversation Workflows in the respond.io Workflow Builder.
+To access it, navigate to the Workflows Module.
 Then, click on Add Workflow.

 Next, name the Workflow and add an optional description.
 Click on Create when done, and you’ll be redirected to the Workflow Builder.